 Wealth Management serves affluent, high net worth (HNW) and ultra-high net worth (UHNW) clients from its offices in key financial centres mainly in Canada, the U.S., the United Kingdom (U.K.), Europe, and Asia.
-It offers a comprehensive suite of investment, trust, banking, credit and other advice-based solutions.
+It offers a comprehensive suite of wealth, investment, trust, banking, credit and other advice-based solutions.
 Wealth Management also provides asset management products to institutional and individual clients through its distribution channels and third-party distributors.
-Its lines of businesses include Canadian Wealth Management, U.S. Wealth Management (including City National), Global Asset Management (GAM) and International Wealth Management.
+Its lines of businesses include Canadian Wealth Management, U.S. Wealth Management (including City National), Global Asset Management (GAM), International Wealth Management and Investor Services.
 Canadian Wealth Management is the largest full-service wealth advisory business in Canada, as measured by assets under administration (AUA), serving HNW and UHNW clients.
-Canadian Wealth Management competes with domestic banks and trust companies, investment counselling firms, bankowned full-service brokerages and boutique brokerages, mutual fund companies, and global private banks.
-U.S. Wealth Management (including City National) also encompasses its private client group (PCG) and clearing and custody businesses.
-PCG is the 6th largest full-service wealth advisory firm in the U.S., as measured by AUA, and City National is a premier U.S. private and commercial bank serving HNW, UHNW and commercial clients.
-Competitors for U.S. Wealth Management (including City National) include other broker-dealers, commercial banks and other financial institutions that service HNW and UHNW individuals, entrepreneurs and their businesses.
-GAM is the largest retail mutual fund company in Canada, as measured by assets under management, as well as a leading institutional asset manager.
-GAM faces competition in Canada from banks, insurance companies and asset management organizations; in the U.S. from independent asset management firms, as well as those that are part of national and international banks and insurance companies; and internationally, from asset managers that are owned by international banks, as well as national and regional asset managers in the geographies where RBC serves clients.
-International Wealth Management serves HNW and UHNW clients, primarily through key financial centres in the U.K., Ireland, Channel Islands and Asia.
+Canadian Wealth Management competes with domestic banks and trust companies, investment counselling firms, bank-owned full-service brokerages and boutique brokerages, mutual fund companies and global private banks.
+U.S. Wealth Management (including City National) encompasses its private client group (PCG) and clearing and custody businesses.
+PCG is the 6th largest full-service wealth advisory firm in the U.S., as measured by AUA, and City National is a U.S.-based relationship bank serving the entertainment industry, mid-market businesses, HNW individuals and other clients who value personalized banking relationships.
+Competitors with U.S. Wealth Management (including City National) include other broker-dealers, commercial banks and other financial institutions that service HNW and UHNW individuals, entrepreneurs and their businesses.
+GAM is the largest retail mutual fund company in Canada as measured by assets under management, as well as a leading institutional asset manager.
+GAM faces competition in Canada from banks, insurance companies and asset management organizations; in the U.S. from independent asset management firms, as well as those that are part of national and international banks and insurance companies; and internationally from asset managers that are owned by international banks, as well as national and regional asset managers in the geographies where it serves clients.
+International Wealth Management serves HNW and UHNW clients, primarily through key financial centres in the U.K., Ireland, the Channel Islands and Asia.
 Competitors to the International Wealth Management business include global wealth managers, traditional private banks and domestic wealth managers.
+Investor Services safeguards client assets and supports the growth of Canadian and U.K. asset managers and asset owners, investment counsellors and other financial institutions.
+Competitors to the Investor Services business include domestic and international custodians with Canadian and U.K. operations.

-Insurance offers a wide range of advice and solutions for individual and business clients, including life, health, wealth, home, auto, travel, annuities, and reinsurance.
-RBC Insurance® is the largest Canadian bank-owned insurance organization on a total revenue basis and operates under two business lines: Canadian Insurance and International Insurance.
-In Canada, it offers life, health, travel, wealth accumulation solutions, and annuities to individuals and businesses, as well as home and auto insurance for individuals through a distribution agreement with Aviva Canada.
-Its products and services are distributed through a wide variety of channels, including advice centres, RBC Insurance® stores, mobile advisors, digital platforms, independent brokers and partners.
-In Canada, many of its competitors specialize in life and health or property and casualty products.
-Outside Canada, it operates globally in the reinsurance and retrocession markets offering life, disability and longevity reinsurance.
-The global reinsurance market is competitive with significant market opportunities in the U.S., U.K., and Europe.
-Market share is largely being held by a small number of reinsurers, with RBC Insurance® continuing to have steady growth.
+Insurance offers a comprehensive suite of advice and solutions for individual and business clients, including life, health, wealth, property & casualty, travel, group benefits, annuities, and reinsurance.
+RBC Insurance® is one of the largest Canadian bank-owned insurance organizations on a total revenue basis and operates under two business lines: Canadian Insurance and International Insurance.
+In Canada, it offers life, health, travel, wealth accumulation solutions, and annuities to individuals and businesses, as well as property and casualty insurance through a distribution agreement with Aviva Canada.
+Its products and services are distributed through multiple channels, including proprietary sales force, digital platforms, and a network of independent brokers and partners.
+In Canada, many of its competitors specialize in either life and health, wealth, or in property and casualty products.
+Outside Canada, it operates globally in the reinsurance and retrocession markets offering longevity reinsurance, life retrocession, and reinsurance for creditor life, disability, and critical illness.
+The global reinsurance market is competitive as there are many participants.
+Market share is largely held by a small number of reinsurers, with RBC Insurance® continuing to selectively pursue niche opportunities.